San Diego Drunk Driving Lawyer

 • driving under the influence with a child in the car

 Felony Drunk Driving

-Drunk driving charges are typically felonies when it is a 1) DUI causing injury, or 2) the defendant has suffered his/her fourth or subsequent conviction in ten-year period.
+Drunk driving charges are typically felonies when it is a 1) DUI causing injury, or 2) the defendant has suffered his/her fourth or subsequent conviction in a ten-year period.

 Penalties for felony DUIs include but are not limited to:

 • formal probation

 • up to three years in California state prison

 Your Best Defense in a San Diego Drunk Driving Case

 Here at Monder Law Group, we make sure to give you the best defense and secure the optimal outcome in your case.
 Reach out to us today for more information.